Helping Victims of Domestic Violence Get Green Cards in the U.S.

 Once you’ve proven your relationship and the U.S. citizenship or lawful permanent resident status of your abuser, you must provide evidence of domestic abuse.
 You can do so by gathering medical records and pictures of your injuries as proof of extreme cruelty and battery toward you.
 If you have police reports, witness statements, or other proof of domestic abuse, you should include that in your VAWA petition.

 You must also prove that you’ve lived with your abuser in the U.S. and are of good moral character, which means you don’t have a history of violent crime.
-If you’re unsure how to prove these details, experienced immigration attorneys can gather evidence of your claims to increase your chance of approval, so contact our immigration law firm for help with your VAWA petition.
+If you’re unsure how to prove these details, experienced VAWA attorneys can gather evidence of your claims to increase your chance of approval, so contact our immigration law firm for help with your VAWA petition.

 Why Should You Call Our Schaumburg VAWA Attorneys?